 As the details of science fiction Torn emerged last month, now fans are able to get a closer look at the environment and will be exploring with the help of a series of 360-degree panoramic images of the mysterious mansion and its grounds.

-The abandoned mansion and its grounds are the main settings for the Black Mirror and Twilight Zone-inspired science-fiction that form the central story and mystery of Torn.
+The abandoned mansion and its grounds are the main settings for the Black Mirror and Twilight Zone-inspired science-fiction that form Torn’s central story and mystery.
 A major tourist attraction will be the design of the Mansion.
 The early inspirations of the mansion could be found in Miss Peregrine’s Home For Peculiar Children.
-This building certainly matches the size and scope of the home and the atmosphere suits it.
+This building matches the home’s size and scope, and the atmosphere suits it.
 The mansion is neither too big nor too small, not too happy, not too creepy.
-This is the right place for an eccentric physicist like Dr. Lawrence Talbot, working on an unspecified scientific breakthrough until he vanished in 1953.
+This is the right place for an eccentric physicist like Dr. Lawrence Talbot, who working on an unspecified scientific breakthrough until he vanished in 1953.

 The 360-degree Torn House tour into the mansion leads the gamer to peep into several rooms of the mansion.
-Upon entering the Observatory which is a special location and the mansion’s highest point, the radio telescope can be found.
+Upon entering the Observatory, a special location and the mansion’s highest point, the radio telescope, can be found.
 Here 64 years ago, Talbot and his wife Rena experimented with a radio telescope to locate in galactic space the place they named “The Parallel.”
-Since space is huge and requires hard work as it is quite a tough task, they brought the comforts of home to help pass the time will studying the stars with a telescope.
+Since space is huge and requires hard work as it is quite a tough task, they brought the comforts of home to help pass the time while studying the stars with a telescope.
 One puzzle that the player will have to confront is how to get upstairs to reach this place.

 On entering the Music Room, the players will surely be amused.
-It is the place where Talbot and his wife entertained guests in the Mansion’s bright and merry days.
+It is the place where Talbot and his wife entertained guests on the Mansion’s bright and merry days.
 It is even thrilling to imagine the parties and card games being played here.
-The room also features a large and very bizarre looking self-playing organ.
-Though it has outlandish size and the room is gloomy, this instrument in the room is certainly not the only thing to be played here.
+The room also features a large and very bizarre-looking self-playing organ.
+Though it has an outlandish size and the room is gloomy, this instrument in the room is certainly not the only thing to be played here.

-After this, it is the Parallel or the mysterious realm that Dr. Talbot finds himself trapped in.
-It’s been Talbot’s home for 64 years – home to his consciousness but whereabouts of Dr. Talbot’s physical body at present are unknown.
+After this, Dr. Talbot finds himself trapped in the Parallel or the mysterious realm.
+It’s been Talbot’s home for 64 years – home to his consciousness but the whereabouts of Dr. Talbot’s physical body at present are unknown.
 The Parallel contains mysterious, strange, physics-defying properties.
 The thoughts are manifested here simply by thinking about them.
 Since Dr. Talbot has spent a vast time here, the Parallel reacts to Talbot’s emotional state.
 But what the Parallel is, remains shrouded in mystery.